heroiclabs/nakama-docs/docs/runtime-code-basics.md

 ### RPC hook

 Some logic between client and server is best handled as RPC functions which clients can execute.
+For this purpose Nakama supports the registration of custom RPC hooks.

 === "Lua"
 	```lua